 How to get to Playa Marbella

 Driving is the best way to get to Playa Marbella since it’s in a rural area.
-You can find Frijolar and Marbella on Waze.
+You can find Frijolar and Marbella on Waze which we recommend to use.
 When you’re driving, look for signs that says “Frijolar.”

 There is one bus that goes from Santa Cruz to Nosara at 4 AM, 12:30 PM and 4 PM every day and only 1230 PM on Sundays that stops at Marbella.